asterinas/jinzhao-disk/demos/encrypted-VM-image/README.md

 We first describe the components that this demo needs.

 We then show the general workflow of deploying a confidential VM image from the Guest Owner's perspective.
-Here, the *Guest Owner* is the client in a VM-based TEE environment that would like to use the confidential computing cloud.
+Here, the *Guest Owner (GO)* is the client in a VM-based TEE environment that would like to use the confidential computing cloud.

-Finally, we give a step-by-step guide to show how the Guest Owner (GO) can prepare the encrypted image and launch it.
+Finally, we give a step-by-step guide to show how the Guest Owner can prepare the encrypted image.

 ---

 ## Components

 The demo depends on several components.
-The first one is the jindisksetup command line tool used to conveniently set up the dm-jindisk kernel module, which works as a device mapper and provides transparent encryption of block devices.
+The first one is the `jindisksetup` command line tool used to conveniently set up the `dm-jindisk` kernel module, which works as a device mapper and provides transparent encryption of block devices.
 Secondly, we need an initramfs hook that can be called to decrypt the encrypted image when the guest VM is booted.
 The third one is the remote attestation part that finishes the key exchange.

-### JinDisk user CLI and kernel module
+### JinDisk user CLI and JinDisk kernel module

 The `jindisksetup` is the command line interface for creating, accessing, and managing encrypted JinDisk devices.
-Just like `dm-jindisk` is an alternative to dm-crypt, jindisksetup is a counterpart to cryptsetup.

 In this demo, we use the CLI and the kernel module to format a blank disk to an encrypted disk.